futurist/eventkeeper/README.md

 [![NPM Downloads](https://img.shields.io/npm/dm/event-keeper.png)](https://www.npmjs.com/package/event-keeper)

-Just a super-simple Event Emitter for JavaScript using ECMAScript 6.
+Just a super-simple Event Emitter for JavaScript using Browserify.
 Needed something similar for a project so I created this.
 Works with Browserify.

 ## Installation